 “If you're going past an hour, or if you have another workout that same day, it's much better to have a little bit of fuel and sodium on board as well,” explains Kitchen.

-How much water you need to drink of course depends on your metabolism, how far you're going and the temperature and conditions, but when you find the right balance, Knight says hydration is crucial for her performance, even on 50-mile races.
+How much water you need to drink of course depends on your metabolism, how far you're going – there's no point taking a hydration bladder on a half-hour pootle – and the temperature and conditions, but when you find the right balance, Knight says hydration is crucial for her performance, even on 50-mile races.